rafinhareis/rafinhareis/README.md

 I’ve authored several peer-reviewed papers where all the data processing, visualization, and modeling was done using Python.
 My workflows include:
 - Signal processing and spectral decomposition
-- Modeling and statistical fitting
+- Exciton/trion energy modeling and statistical fitting
 - Automation of repetitive analysis tasks for large datasets
-- High-quality figure generation for publication or comercial
+- High-quality figure generation for publication

 ---